Sri-addanki-5/fcc_connect_Portfolio/README.md

 Code Versioning Systems : Git and GitHub

 ### Sprint 1: Learnings
-In first sprint we have learned about the SCRUM methodology and various attibutes and aspects in SCRUM.
-Later, we decided on what technologies we had to use to implement this Web application.
-Moreover, we have decided to work on MERN technolgies.
-Further, we worked on basics of these MERN technologies.
-In addition to that, we have learnt how to create user stories along with creation of branches in the GitHub Website.
-Also, we have worked on the MERN and created a simple Signin page which takes the details from the user and stores it in the database..
+1.Learned about the SCRUM methodology
+2.Learned various attributes and aspects of SCRUM 3.Decided on what technologies are needed to develop the Web Application 4.Finalised MERN technologies
+5.Worked on the basics of MERN technologies
+6.Learned how to create the User stories and branches in GitHub 7.Also learned how to write Acceptance criteria for a user Story 8.Developed a basic Signin/Signup page using MERN

 ### Sprint 2: Learnings
-In the second sprint we started working on a User story to implement the “SignIn/SignUp/SignOut” page for farmer and customer.
-We have created the fronted i.e. UI using the React JS. later used Express, Node to create a backend and we were using MongoDB as a database to store the data from the user.
-The user should give his First Name, Last Name, Email Address, Password to signup to the web application in order to see his profile.
-We tried to implement the Google Authentication also but we have faced issues related to the database, so we worked on the traditional way of signing up process.
-Later, we have created the Signin page where the user can give his details like Email Address and Password to get access to his account.
-Morever, after signing in he can also sign out from the website using the sign out option
+1.Started implementing the User story 1 which is to create a Sign-in/Sign Out page for farmer and customer 2.Created the User Interface using React JS
+3.Created a database in MongoDB and connected UI and Database using Express and Node 4.For Sign up process the user must specify his/her First name, Last name, E-mail Address, Password to login to the Web application
+5.Tried to implement the Google Authentication for Sign-in/Sign-up but faced many errors and issues while connecting it to the database
+6.So, implemented tradtional sign-in method
+7.After Sign-in we implemented the Sign-Out process for the user to sign out of the application

 ### Sprint 3: Learnings
-In the third sprint we have completed the basic signin/signup/signout process.
-Later, we have integrated all the signin and signup pages which were made separately from the beginning.
-After that, we have implement JWT system to our signin/signup process where a token is generated everytime when a user login’s to the application.
-Moreover, after the user has signout of the page he will not any access to the previous pages when he clicks on the back button.
-In addition to that, we have worked on the JEST to test application we have built until now.
-Additionally, we have updated some of the user stories along with acceptance criteria.
+1.Completed the basic Sign-in/Sign-up/Sign-out process
+2.Integrated the Sign-in/Sign-up/Sign-out pages and connected with the Home page 3.Implemented the JWT system to the Sign-in/Sign-up/Sign-out process 4.Looked at the basics of JEST test methods to test the application 5.Updated the acceptance criteria for some of the User stories

+### Sprint 4: Learnings
+1.Started implementing another User story that is to make the Product display page for the customers 2.Applied styling to the Sign-in/Sign-up/Sign-out pages 3.Fixed some of the bugs which are present in the Sign-in/Sign-up/Sign-out pages 4.Fixed bugs in the products display page for the customer 5.Integrated the products display page and Sign-in/Sign-up/Sign-out pages with the Home page